 Open enrollment is to HR as tax season is to Finance.
-Open enrollment for 2018 begins November 1, 2017 and ends on December 15, 2017 giving your employees a mere 45 days to make one major life decision.
+Open enrollment for 2018 begins on November 1, 2017, and ends on December 15, 2017, giving your employees a mere 45 days to make one major life decision.

 Most HR depts need 6 mos to plan for #openenrollment.
 Here’s how you can improve your process quickly!

 - What materials do you have, and what updates do employees need? - Take a look back at pamphlets, memos, videos, and other informational communications you distributed last year.
 You may be able to repurpose them easily, but make sure to update them for the current year.
 This can help speed up the process because most of the work is already done!

 - What questions did employees ask last year? - Place your employees' most frequently asked questions in an internal, shareable online document.
 Answer each question and provide additional resources, links, and contact information should the employee need more information.
 Make this document available in your internal network to give employees quick access to the most popular questions to cut down on time spent answering the same things repeatedly.

 - What concerns do your employees have this year? - Send employees an internal survey or questionnaire to hear their questions/ concerns.
 Think of this as a proactive approach, so your team can start providing answers to their questions ahead of time instead of being slammed with questions during open enrollment.
 Keep in mind the changes in healthcare reform and the political landscape have likely caused some confusion about where things stand with health care in general.
 Let your employees know you’re ready to answer their questions now.
 Depending on the size and makeup of your workplace, you can schedule internal meetings, an online webinar, or set up open office hours, a benefits booth in the common area, or lunch hall for the weeks leading up to and during open enrollment.